Dr Tom Scott-Smith

 Fellow

-Tom Scott-Smith is Associate Professor of Refugee Studies and Forced Migration, and Course Director for the MSc in Refugee and Forced Migration.
+Tom Scott-Smith is Professor of Political Anthropology and Director of the Refugee Studies Centre at Oxford’s Department of International Development.
 He holds an MPhil and DPhil from the University of Oxford, an MSc from the University of London, and an MA from the University of Edinburgh.
-He was previously Lecturer at the School of Sociology, Politics and International Studies at the University of Bristol and Senior Scholar at Lincoln College, Oxford.
-Before coming to academia, Tom worked as a development practitioner concerned with the education sector in the Middle East and Sub-Saharan Africa.
+He was previously Lecturer in Politics at the University of Bristol and Senior Scholar at Lincoln College, Oxford.